The home of Swedish education in Britain

 The Swedish School opened in 1907, with our first classrooms located in Harcourt Street in central London.
 In 1976, our lower school moved to its present location in Barnes, on the south bank of the Thames in West London.

 In the 100+ years, we have been in operation, our school has been about more than the education we provide.
-As the only Swedish school in all of Great Britain, it has served as a community focus for Swedish families living in London, and a way to live abroad while maintaining close contact with home.
+As the only Swedish school in all of the United Kingdom, it has served as a community focus for Swedish families living in London, and a way to live abroad while maintaining close contact with home.

 The Swedish School in London’s legacy of excellence and achievement is just a part of the picture of who we are and what we aspire to.
 Together with our staff, we aim to develop each student’s self-reliance, determination, responsibility, compassion and boldness, as well as respect for others.
 We seek to ensure that every pupil and student who passes through our school is empowered and supported in becoming ambitious, confident, articulate and socially adept, enabling them to participate fully in our friendly, stimulating community.
 As management we strive to create a school for the future.